 Through the 1960s, Dayton experienced significant growth, exceeding 116,000 residents in 1910 and then surpassing 200,000 in 1930.
 The population peaked at the time of the 1960 census, which showed that there were 262,332 residents.
 However, the population began to drop after, falling to 141,759 at the time of the 2010 census.
 Recent estimates show that the population has fallen 0.9% since the last census, indicating that the loss in population may be slowing down and efforts to revitalize the city may be successful.

 The city of Dayton was founded in 1796 by the Thompson Party.
-Other groups arrived shortly thereafter to the area.
-Just one year later, the “Mad River Country” was open to settlers and an overland connection was created between the city and Cincinnati.
+Other groups arrived shortly after that to the area.
+Just one year later, the “Mad River Country” was open to settlers, and an overland connection was created between the city and Cincinnati.
 Dayton was incorporated as a city in 1805 and was named in honor of the Revolutionary War captain Jonathan Dayton.

 The city continued to grow through the 1970s as veterans came to the area for the industrial and manufacturing opportunities that were available.
 There was also a suburban boom as the city expanded and over 127,000 homes were constructed in the 1950s.

 However, this population boom didn’t last.
 Beginning in the 1980s, the population began to decline because of the national housing crisis of 2008 and the loss of manufacturing jobs.
 The city has taken steps to boost its growth, including diversifying the workforce and expanding the downtown area.